Muise4/QPC/README.md

-# QPC
+# USE
-This is a code of QPC.
+This is a code of USE.

-To train QPC, simply execute the main.py script directly.
+To train USE(QPC), simply execute the main.py script directly.